frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

     content in a spreadsheet and at one point I was building a migration to import all the content from a CSV.
-Choosing the Paragraphs module gave our content editors an interface that allowed them to build the content in the site as we where adding functionality.
+Choosing the Paragraphs module gave our content editors an interface that allowed them to build the content in the site as we were adding functionality.

 ### Custom Development